 At the Bow

-The anchor, a 100 lb.
+, a 100 lb.
 (45 kg) highly-polished stainless steel ultra anchor from Quickline, stores under a flush deck hatch on the foredeck, just ahead of a vertical electric windlass that handles chain and rope.
 A chain stop is provided to take the load off the windlass when the anchor is deployed.

 Two more flanking flush deck hatches reveal access to the rope and chain locker, to starboard, which holds the standard 230’ of 10 mm galvanized chain, and a storage compartment to port containing the handheld anchor remote control, and quick disconnect hose outlets for freshwater and saltwater washdowns.